GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 Plot of residual distributions versus spectral acceleration:
     .. image:: /contents/smt_images/means_and_stds_vs_period.png

-3. Plots for residual trends (again for total, inter- and intra-event components) with respect explanatory variables (magnitude, focal depth, distance and vs30) can also be generated in a similar manner.
+3. Plots for residual trends (again for total, inter-event and intra-event components) with respect explanatory variables (magnitude, focal depth, distance and vs30) can also be generated in a similar manner.
 Here we will demonstrate for magnitude:

     .. code-block:: ini